Shalabyelectronics/BlogCapstoneProject/README.md

 ckeditor = CKEditor(app)
 ```

-and Our WTForm will look like this:
+and Our WTForm CreatePostForm will look like this:

 ```python
 class CreatePostForm(FlaskForm):